-The specialized literature reports on a huge number of proposals for discretization.
-In fact, some surveys have been developed attempting to organize the available pool of techniques.
-It is crucial to determine, when dealing with a new real problem or dataset, the best choice in the selection of a discretizer.
-This will imply the success and the suitability of the subsequent learning phase in terms of accuracy and simplicity of the solution obtained.
-In spite of the effort made in Ref 2 to categorize the whole family of discretizers, probably the most well-known and surely most effective are included in a new taxonomy presented in this article, which has now been updated at the time of writing.
+The specialized literature gathers a huge number of proposals for discretization.
+In fact, some surveys have been developed attempting to organize the available pool of techniques (51; 23; 43).
+It is crucial to determine, when dealing with a new real problem or data set, the best choice in the selection of a discretizer.
+This will condition the success and the suitability of the subsequent learning phase in terms of accuracy and simplicity of the solution obtained.
+In spite of the effort made in (51) to categorize the whole family of discretizers, probably the most well-known and surely most effective are included in a new taxonomy presented in this paper, which has now been updated at the time of writing.

-Classical data reduction methods are not expected to scale well when managing huge databoth in number of features and instances-so that its application can be undermined or even become impracticable.
+Classical data reduction methods are not expected to scale well when managing huge data -both in number of features and instances- so that its application can be undermined or even become impracticable (59).
 Scalable distributed techniques and frameworks have appeared along with the problem of Big Data.
-MapReduce and its open-source ver-sion Apache Hadoop were the first distributed programming techniques to face this problem.
-Apache Spark is one of these new frameworks, designed as a fast and general engine for large-scale data processing based on in-memory computation.
+MapReduce (26) and its open-source version Apache Hadoop (62; 74) were the first distributed programming techniques to face this problem.
+Apache Spark (64; 72) is one of these new frameworks, designed as a fast and general engine for large-scale data processing based on in-memory computation.
 Through this Spark's ability, it is possible to speed up iterative processes present in many DM problems.
 Similarly, several DM libraries for Big Data have appeared as support for this task.
-The first one was Mahout (as part of Hadoop), subsequently followed by MLlib which is part of the Spark project.
+The first one was Mahout (63) (as part of Hadoop), subsequently followed by MLlib (67) which is part of the Spark project (64).
 Although many state-of-the-art DM algorithms have been implemented in MLlib, it is not the case for discretization algorithms yet.

-In order to fill this gap, we face the Big Data challenge by presenting a distributed version of the entropy minimization discretizer proposed by Fayyad and Irani in Ref 18, using Apache Spark, which is based on Minimum Description Length Principle.
+In order to fill this gap, we face the Big Data challenge by presenting a distributed version of the entropy minimization discretizer proposed by Fayyad and Irani in (6) using Apache Spark, which is based on Minimum Description Length Principle.
 Our main objective is to prove that well-known discretization algorithms as MDL-based discretizer (henceforth called MDLP) can be parallelized in these frameworks, providing good discretization solutions for Big Data analytics.
 Furthermore, we have transformed the iterativity yielded by the original proposal in a single-step computation.
-This new version for distributed environments has supposed a deep restructuring of the original proposal and a challenge for the authors.
-Finally, to demonstrate the effectiveness of our framework, we perform an experimental evaluation using two large datasets, namely, ECBDL14 and epsilon.
+Notice that this new version for distributed environments has supposed a deep restructuring of the original proposal and a challenge for the authors.
+Finally, to demonstrate the effectiveness of our framework, we perform an experimental evaluation with two large datasets, namely, ECBDL14 and epsilon.

-In order to achieve the goals mentioned above, this article is structured as follows.
-First, we provide in the next Section (Background and Properties) an explanation of discretization, its properties and the description of the standard MDLP technique.
+In order to achieve the goals mentioned, this paper is structured as follows.
+First we provide in the next Section (Background and Properties) an explanation of discretization, its properties and the description of the standard MDLP technique.
 The next Section (Taxonomy) presents the updated taxonomy of the most relevant discretization methods.
 Afterwards, in the Section Big Data Background, we focus on the background of the Big Data challenge including the MapReduce programming framework as the most prominent solution for Big Data.
 The following section (Distributed MDLP Discretization) describes the distributed algorithm based on entropy minimization proposed for Big Data.
-The experimental framework, results, and analysis are given in last but one section (Experimental Framework and Analysis).
+The experimental framework, results and analysis are given in last but one section (Experimental Framework and Analysis).
 Finally, the main concluding remarks are summarized.